-- The Titan PC Suite software, used for T1, T2, T3, Titan Mobile and Titan Simulator, is installed simply by running the "PC Suite" installer program as with any other Windows application.
-Please ensure you have exited the Titan software before running the installer.
-The "Titan Go" application is now used with all hardware (there is no longer a separate Titan Mobile application). - If you are upgrading the software from a version earlier than v12, you will have to obtain an AvoKey

-USB dongle from Avolites and license the software.
+- The Titan Mobile, Titan Go and Editor/Simulator software is installed simply by running the "PC Suite" installer program as with any other Windows application.
+Please ensure you have exited the Titan software before running the installer. - If you are upgrading the software from a version earlier than v12, you will have to obtain an AvoKey USB dongle from Avolites and license the software.
 See the Software Licensing (Section 19.9.2) section for details of how to do this.
-Once the console is fitted with a licensed AvoKey you do not need to re-license it when upgrading to subsequent versions.